Jenidevops/cineflix/README.md

 A modern Netflix-inspired streaming platform with full-stack authentication, subscription management, and movie browsing capabilities.
 Built for educational purposes with React, Node.js/Express, and TMDB API.

+> **🚀 Deployment Status:** Currently configured for local development.
+Backend and frontend run together on localhost.
+Vercel deployment setup available but not activated.

 ## 📋 Table of Contents

 - [Features](#-features)